Andreev spin qubits based on the helical edge states of magnetically doped two-dimensional topological insulators: The model

 For each discrete ABS eigenvalue $E_i(\phi)$, we have determined the related eigenfunction $\Phi_i(x)$.
 While details about the explicit computation are given in the Appendix~\ref{AppA}, here we would like to discuss the spatial profile of their spin density, defined as

 where $\Sigma_\alpha=\tau_0 \otimes \sigma_\alpha$ are the spin-operators in Nambu formalism.
 The result for the case of a JJ with two ABSs $\Phi_1$ and~$\Phi_2$ is illustrated in the two panels (a) and~(b) of Fig.\ref{Figure-03-spin-density}, respectively.
 In each panel, the dashed vertical dotted lines at $x/L =\pm 1/2$ are a guide to the eye to identify the JJ weak link, and the three solid curves describe the three components $S_\alpha$ of the spin density, in the presence of a magnetic $\delta$-impurity located at $\xi_0=x_0/L$.
-For a comparison, the thin dashed curves describe the case of a clean JJ, where $S_z$ is the only non-vanishing component, since the ABS are eigenstates of $\Sigma_z$.
+For a comparison, the dashed curves describe the case of a clean JJ, where $S_z$ is the only non-vanishing component, since the ABS are eigenstates of $\Sigma_z$.
 As one can see, the presence of the magnetic impurity alters the spin texture of the ABS, decreasing the magnitude of the $S_z$ component and introducing a $S_x \neq 0$ component, which exhibits a singularity at the impurity location $\xi_0$ (marked by a vertical thin dotted line).
+A scheme to detect the the helical state spin texture has been proposed in Ref.\cite{trauzettel-calzona_2022}.